KyberNetwork/developer-portal/docs/reserves-orderbookreserve.md

 ## How to set up your own reserve

-### Public testnet deployment
+### Public testnet or mainnet deployment
 Before setting up an Orderbook Reserve for any token, check if such a reserve has already been deployed and listed.
+Note that the guide below is applicable for both testnet and mainnet.

 ### `Step 0: Finding a deployed reserve`